basavyr/CI-CD-workflow/docs.md

 ### For a C++ project

+[This](http://gueepo.me/blog/simple-ci-for-cpp/) is a great example for setting up a CircleCI pipeline of a project developed with CMake.
+The setup process for a Docker container is nicely explained here.
+Installing updates and getting sudo ready for the OS is also described.

 1. Update the OS
 2. Install the sudo rights
 3. Get `g++/gcc` and `cmake` from the OS-specific app repository (like `apt` or `yum`)